 “Keep in touch with home.
-Some travellers will tell you that the internet has destroyed travel, and I get their point.
+Some travelers will tell you that the Internet has destroyed travel, and I get their point.
 Once in a while, it’s good to disconnect.
-However, travelling solo will mean you sometimes get lonely, and even a five-minute Facebook chat with a friend back home can help cheer you up on a blue day.” – Tom
+However, traveling solo will mean you sometimes get lonely, and even a five-minute Facebook chat with a friend back home can help cheer you up on a blue day.” – Tom

 “Clean underwear are a luxury worth having.” – Crystal